 Grasshopper Scouting Tips:

-● Review grasshopper diversity and photos of nymphs, adults, and non-grasshopper species to aid in-field scouting from egg hatch and onwards.
+● Review grasshopper diversity and photos of nymphs, adults, and non-grasshopper species (Gavloski, Williams, Underwood, Johnson, Otani) to aid with field scouting from egg hatch and onwards.
+The PDF includes photos to help differentiate native versus pest grasshopper species plus froghopper, treehopper or even katydid species.

 ● It is best to scout on warm days when grasshopper nymphs are more active and easier to observe.